intri-in/vtodogenerator/docs/index.md

 trigger:{
     isRelated: true,
     value:-1800,
-    relatedTo:"start",
+    relatedTo:"start"
 }
 ```

-Here's how you can set the alarm to trigger 5 mins after the end
+Here's how you can set the alarm to trigger 5 mins after the end:

 ```
 trigger:{
     isRelated: true,
     value:300,
-    relatedTo:"end",
+    relatedTo:"end"
 }
 ```